nathanbraun/nathanbraun-com/content/eu-carbon-market.md

 was also able to speculate about the nature of these transaction costs.

 ## Navigating Regulations was Difficult
-The takeaway is that navigating the regulatory process and even getting ahold of basic information (like the amount of offsets they were allowed to use) was a real problem.
+The takeaway is that navigating the regulatory process — even just getting ahold of basic information (like the amount of offsets they were allowed to use) was a real problem.

-Firms were more likely to use offsets when they: had more emissions (and therefore stood to benefit more financially), were in a country with a larger cap (ditto), were short (i.e. not allocated enough permits to cover their emissions and as a result had to buy them on the open market), and if they had used offsets in the past.
+Firms were more likely to use offsets when they:
+- had more emissions (and therefore stood to benefit more financially)
+- were in a country with a larger cap (ditto)
+- were short (i.e. not allocated enough permits to cover their emissions and as a result had to buy them on the open market)
+- and if they had used offsets in the past

 When firms did use offsets they almost always used them up to their cap.
 Or, what they *believed* was their cap, which wasn't always the same thing.

 One example: offset caps were set by country and typically given as a percent, say 20% for Germany.
-But that 20% applied to *allocations* (the number of EU permits the firm received initially), NOT the number of emissions.
-But when I looked through the data, it was obvious firms were doing it both ways.
+But that 20% applied to *allocations*, NOT emissions — that is, firms were allowed to use 0.20\*n permits they initially received, as opposed to 0.20\*n emissions.
+But when I looked through the data, there were many firms doing it both ways.
 It was obvious they were confused and no one was really checking.

 There were other, similar examples.
-Essentially every rule that could plausibly be misinterpreted had at least some firms misinterpreting it, though they did seem to be getting better (and more accurate) over time.
+Every rule that could plausibly be misinterpreted had at least some firms misinterpreting it, though they did seem to be getting better (and more accurate) over time.

 Naturally, given what a cluster this seemed, some grad school friends and I decided the market was ripe for our advice and spent a few weeks calling